Kerry London

 Personal profile

-Professor London is Deputy Vice-Chancellor Research at Torrens University responsible for development and implementation of the University research and innovation strategy, performance and compliance.
+Professor London is Deputy Vice-Chancellor Research at Torrens University and is responsible for development and implementation of the University research and innovation strategy, performance and compliance.

 For nearly two decades Professor London has pioneered various initiatives throughout her career in a range of senior executive positions and also has served in leadership roles in industry and professional bodies.
-She was Dean, Research Division of Education, Arts and Social Sciences at University of South Australia and before that, Deputy Pro Vice-Chancellor Learning and Teaching with the College of Design and Social Context at RMIT University.
-She also held a Discipline Leader role in Construction Management at Deakin University, where she was the first female appointed as a Chair in Construction Management in Australia.
-Notably as this time she was also the first academic and first female to Chair the prestigious Australasian Chartered Institute of Building Board.
+She was the Dean of the Research Division of Education, Arts and Social Sciences at the University of South Australia and, before that, Deputy Pro Vice-Chancellor of Learning and Teaching with the College of Design and Social Context at RMIT University.
+She also held a Discipline Leader role in Construction Management at Deakin University, where she was the first female appointed Chair in Construction Management in Australia.
+Notably, at this time, she was also the first academic and first female to Chair the prestigious Australasian Chartered Institute of Building Board.

 Professor London’s qualifications, training and industry experience are in architecture, construction and project management, design management and asset management.
-She graduated from University of Newcastle with a Bachelor of Science (Architecture) in 1985, a Bachelor of Architecture in 1987, and was registered as an Architect in NSW in 1990.
-She was awarded a Master of Building Research from University of Newcastle in 1997 and a PhD from University of Melbourne in 2005.
+She graduated from the University of Newcastle with a Bachelor of Science (Architecture) in 1985, a Bachelor of Architecture in 1987, and was registered as an Architect in NSW in 1990.
+She was awarded a Master of Building Research from the University of Newcastle in 1997 and a PhD from the University of Melbourne in 2005.
 She was invited by Routledge to transform and publish her doctoral thesis in the distinguished Spons Research Series in the Built Environment as the only sole authored research book by an Australian academic.
-Professor London has extensive industry connections and prior to entering academia full time worked as an architect, in construction project and design management and in capital works asset management.
-She was instrumental in leading NT government’s asset management strategy implementation.
+Professor London has extensive industry connections and, prior to entering academia full-time, worked as an architect in construction project and design management and in capital works asset management.
+She was instrumental in leading the NT government’s asset management strategy implementation.

 Professor London is an international leader in research in supply chain theory and collaborative practice with applications to technology adoption, sustainable urban development, housing affordability, robotics and construction informatics.
-Professor London has an excellent research track record; early in her career she was a Node Director for the CRC Construction Innovation.
+Professor London has an excellent research track record; early in her career, she was a Node Director for the CRC Construction Innovation.
 She has more recently been successfully awarded two Discovery projects, two Linkage projects and three LIEF grants as well as a DSRT national grant and two state grants.
 She has supervised 17 PhD students since 2006.
-She has over 200 peer-reviewed published and a H-index of 26 (Google Scholar) and been awarded 25 externally funded research grants.
+She has over 200 peer-reviewed publications and has been awarded 25 externally funded research grants.

 She has also had an extensive teaching career leading the design and development of numerous innovative academic programs.
 She led the development of the first online Masters of Construction Management program (Aus).